sfxcode/formkit-primevue/README.md

 ## PrimeVue Versions

-Actual PrimeVue Version in main branch is 3.x.
-PrimeVue 4 RC23is prepared in the prime4 branch.
+Actual PrimeVue Version in the main branch is 4.x.

-Last published release for PrimeVue 4 is 2.0.2 (actually built with primevue 4.0.0-rc.3).
-After Release of PrimeVue 4 Final prime4 will be merged in the main branch.
+PrimeVue 3 is in the prime3 branch.
-Feel free to test it out ...

 ## Docs